 What are the advantages of uterine artery embolization (UAE)?

-- Can be performed under local anesthesia.
+- It can be performed under local anesthesia as an outpatient procedure.

-- Little blood loss or bleeding afterwards.
+- Little blood loss or bleeding afterward.

-Is a uterine artery embolization (UAE) safe?
+Is uterine artery embolization (UAE) safe?

 Recovery and Outlook